JollyGrin/valheim-webmap-client/README.md

 - If pins don't appear, check the browser's console for errors
 - Ensure the iframe URL is correct and accessible
 - Verify that both pages are using the same protocol (http/https)

 ---

+# Dev notes

+timestamped notes of progress made

+### 2025 May 25

+- Implemented map panning functionality
+  - Added `panTo` method to `window.valheimMap` object to allow centering on specific coordinates
+  - Extended window message listener to handle 'panTo' events from the wrapper
+  - Ensured proper handling of 'following' state to maintain normal dragging behavior
+  - Implemented smooth transitions when panning to a location
+- Updated documentation
+  - Added panning examples to README.md
+  - Documented the message format for the panTo functionality

+---